cyanogen-update-tracker/cyanogen-update-tracker-api/README.md

 ###Deploying the API
-- On your server, create a folder called `api` and inside create a folder called `v1.1`.
+- On your server, create a folder called `api` and place all the various folders (v2, v2.1, v3, v3.1) in there.
-- Copy the cloned project to the `v1.1` folder, except for the database files.
+- Note: The v1 and the v1.1 folders are deprecated and no longer supported due to internal database changes and enforced HTTPS encryption.

 - Your server will have the following lay-out:
-    - /api/v1.1/ -> this project.
+    - /api/ -> this project.
-    - /test/api/v1.1 -> the [test API project] (https://github.com/arjanvlek/android-cyanogen-update-tracker-test-api).
+    - /test/api/ -> the [test API project] (https://github.com/arjanvlek/android-cyanogen-update-tracker-test-api).

 ###Testing the API
-- You should be able to navigate to `<your_domain_name>/api/v1.1/devices` and see a list of all the devices.
+- You should be able to navigate to `<your_domain_name>/api/v3.1/devices` and see a list of all the devices.
-- If this does not work or if you are not using Apache, then navigate to `<your_domain_name>/api/v1.1/get_devices.php`.
+- If this does not work or if you are not using Apache, then navigate to `<your_domain_name>/api/v3.1/get_devices.php`.

 ###Version Data
 - You can use the bundled version data or a version data API from Cyanogen if it exists.
-- The app will automatically read the version data from the `update_data_link` specified in the database.
+- The app will automatically read the `update_data` that is specified in the database.
-- Follow the instructions of the [push sender project] (https://github.com/arjanvlek/android-cyanogen-update-tracker-push-sender) to update the version data in the database (for push notifications).

-#Notes
-- Using a Cyanogen API for version data is at your own risk.
-If Cyanogen sues you, I'm not responsible.